These diseases can be restricted to a single joint, as in arthritis, or can affect several joints, as in rheumatoid arthritis and osteoarthritis.

 It manifests itself in the form of many bone and joint diseases.
 Some of them are:

-- Enteropathic arthropathy: Includes a group of rheumatic conditions such as arthritis caused by bacteria, parasitic infections and spondyloarthropathies.
-Other conditions that are included in this type of arthropathy are intestinal bypass arthritis, Whipple’s disease , collagenous colitis and celiac disease.
+- Enteropathic arthropathy: Includes a group of rheumatic conditions such as arthritis caused by bacteria, parasitic infections, and spondyloarthropathies.
+Other conditions included in this arthropathy are intestinal bypass arthritis, Whipple’s disease, collagenous colitis, and celiac disease.

-- Diabetic arthropathy: This is a type of neuropathic arthropathy that affects diabetic patients.
-The main areas where arthropathy affects patients with diabetes include shoulders, hands, skeletal muscles that cause a limitation in the mobility of the joints.
+- Diabetic arthropathy: This type of neuropathic arthropathy affects diabetic patients.
+The main areas where arthropathy affects patients with diabetes include the shoulders, hands, and skeletal muscles, causing a limitation in the mobility of the joints.

 - Neuropathic arthropathy: This type of arthropathy is also called Charcot arthropathy and prominently affects patients with diabetes.
 The loss of sensitivity in the affected joints is the main symptom of this condition.
-It attacks patients suffering from diabetes for more than 10 years.
+It has been attacking patients who have diabetes for more than ten years.

-- Facet arthropathy : The arthropathy that affects the facet joints is known as facet arthropathy.
+- Facet arthropathy: Facet arthropathy affects the facet joints.
 The facets are located in the back of the spinal region.
-This arthropathy degenerates the facet joints and causes severe pain in the region.
+This arthropathy degenerates the facet joints and causes severe pain in the area.

-In general the symptoms are pain in the joints, reduction of the functions of the structure of connection or support and inflammation in the tendons, ligaments, joints, muscles and bones.
+The symptoms are a pain in the joints, reduction of the structure of connection or support functions, and inflammation in the tendons, ligaments, joints, muscles, and bones.

-There is also a decrease in range of motion, effusion, neumarthrosis, bone erosion.
+There is also a decrease in range of motion, effusion, hemarthrosis, and bone erosion.

-Skeletal muscle is also affected by pain and inflammation of bones, structure, muscles, and is a type of joint disease.
+Skeletal muscle is also affected by pain and inflammation of bones, structure, and strengths and is a type of joint disease.

 Diseases that arthropathy can cause

-When the arthropathy develops completely, it not only results in the destruction of the joints but also enlarges the joints.
+When the arthropathy develops ultimately, it destroys the joints and enlarges their joints.

-This enlargement is due to swelling as a result of the joint effusion of the synovial fluid accompanied by osteophytes, excessive bone growth in the joints or in the margins of the joints.
+This enlargement is due to swelling resulting from the joint effusion of the synovial fluid accompanied by osteophytes and excessive bone growth in the joints or the margins of the joints.

 The joint deformity increases microfractures or loosens the ligaments, which causes a decrease in muscle support.

-The increase of the periaticular fractures and the laxity in the articulations, bones or cartilages cause that the cartilages or the bones are broken in small fragments.
+The increase of the periarticular fractures and the laxity in the articulations, bones, or cartilages cause the cartilages or the bones to be broken into small fragments.

 This also leads to the destruction of the joints.

-The grinding sound that is heard while walking is due to this complication that occurs when the joints move.
+The grinding sound that is heard while walking is due to this complication when the joints move.